Masala Herb

 Tambdi is difficult to pronounce konkani word (Goan language) for red.

-My husband is raving about the Goan red amaranth sabzi, that I had to post it sooner or later.
+My husband is raving about the Goan red amaranth sabzi, that I had to post it eventually.

 Red Amaranth Leaves Sabzi - Tambdi Bhaji - Goan Red Spinach Recipe www.MasalaHerb.com